Size & simulate ground heat collectors

 Temperatures at the consumers: minimum inlet temperature (approx. -2.6 °C) for evaluating system function

-Critical for evaluating the system are the temperatures at the consumers:
+Decisive for evaluating the system are the temperatures at the consumers:

-• Temperature difference: Should meet the configured 3 Kelvin (in summer the value fluctuates as the heat pumps switch off)
+• Temperature difference: Should meet the configured 3 Kelvin (in summer the value fluctuates, as the heat pumps switch off)

 • Inlet temperature into the heat pumps: e.g. minimum of approx. -2.6 °C